-Housing, Eviction & Health
+Housing & Health

-Housing instability shapes health, wealth, and opportunity for millions of Americans โ€” yet the landlord practices that drive it remain poorly understood.
-Using administrative data linking, spatial analytics, and quasi-experimental methods, I study how problematic landlord practices โ€” such as frequent evictions and the use of risky home financing arrangements โ€” emerge and operate, with the goal of informing housing policies to better protect tenants.
+Housing instability shapes health, wealth, and opportunity for millions of Americans — yet the landlord practices that drive it remain understudied.
+Using administrative data linkage, spatial analytics, and quasi-experimental methods, I examine how problematic landlord practices emerge and operate, and evaluate whether housing policies aimed at improving residential stability actually work.

-My research spans housing policy, urban planning, and public health, and has been published in Housing Policy Debate, Journal of Planning Education and Research, Cities, Journal of Urban Affairs, Socius, Journal of Physical Activity and Health, and Cities & Health.
+My research spans public policy, urban planning, and public health, and has been published in Housing Policy Debate, Journal of Planning Education and Research, Cities, Journal of Urban Affairs, Socius, Journal of Physical Activity and Health, and Cities & Health.

-๐Ÿ“š Research Areas
+Research Areas

 • Landlord Practices: Investigating the patterns of landlord practices, including eviction filings, housing code violations, and the use of alternative home financing arrangements such as Contract for Deed (CFD) and Rent-to-Own (RTO).